 The two extremes for bimodal integration are the early and late methods.
 For early integration a single classifier is used with composite audiovisual features.
-In contrast late integration combines the result of two independent classifiers, one audio, one visual.
-Further methods have been proposed by [15] and implemented by [1] which extend both these methods by adding a recoding step.
-We have implemented an example of both early and late integration methods.
+Late integration combines the result of two independent classifiers, one audio, one visual.
+Further methods have been proposed by [13] and implemented by [1] which extend these methods by adding a recoding step.
+Both early and late integration methods have been implemented.

-6.1 Early Integration
+6.1.
+Early Integration

 For early integration a composite audiovisual feature vector was formed by concatenating audio and visual features to form 46 coefficient audiovisual features.
-The HMM topology described for unimodal recognition was used and Figure 4 shows the recognition accuracy results for audio only, visual only and early integrated audiovisual tasks over varying signal to noise ratios (SNR).
-The appropriate amount of Gaussian white noise was added to take the audio utterances from clean (25-30dB) to the desired SNR.
+The HMM topology described for unimodal recognition was used.
+Figure 5 shows the recognition accuracy results for audio-only, visual-only and early integrated audiovisual tasks over varying signal to noise ratios (SNR).
+The appropriate amount to Gaussian white noise was added to take the audio utterances from clean (25-30dB) to the desired SNR.

-A problem with early integration is how to segment the utterances, our database is labeled for audio and visual data independently to allow the inclusion of the visual articulation that occurs before and after the acoustic utterance.
-Results using both methods are shown in Figure 4 and the longer visual segmentation gave improved results over audio segmentation.
-Both methods improve over audio only results but below 20dB accuracy falls below that of visual alone.
+A problem with early integration is how to segment the utterances our database is labeled for audio and visual data independently to allow the inclusion of the visual articulation that occurs before and after the acoustic utterance.
+Both methods are shown in Figure 5 and the longer visual segmentation gives improved results over audio segmentation.
+Both methods improve over audio only results but below 20dB accuracy fall below that of visual alone.

-Figure 4: Early integration results.
+Figure 5: Early integration results.

-6.2 Late Integration
+6.2.
+Late Integration

 For late integration a method of combining the output of two independent audio and visual classifiers must be found.
-One method for resolving disagreement is to assign the output to the classifier which is most 'confident'.
+One method, when there is disagreement, is to assign the output to the classifier which is most 'confident'.
 A confidence measure may be formed by examining the normalised log-likelihoods of each classifier.
-A simple method is to form the ratio of the maximum normalised log-likelihood and the next highest, if this ratio is high the next best candidate for classification was much lower than the best candidate.
+A simple method is to form the ratio of the maximum normalised loglikelihood and the night highest, if this ratio is high the next best candidate for classification was much lower than the best candidate.
 The output is then assigned to the classifier with the highest ratio.

-$$out \, put = \begin{cases} A & \text{if } A_1/A_2 > V_1/V_2 \\ V & \text{if } A_1/A_2 < V_1/V_2 \end{cases}$$
+$$output = \begin{cases} A & \text{if } A_1/A_2 > V_1/V_2 \\ V & \text{if } A_1/A_2 < V_1/V_2 \end{cases}$$

-The results in Figure 5 show that for low SNR late integration gives poor results compared to audio alone, this is due to the visual classifier, by this confidence measure, being confidently wrong on several occasions.
-At higher SNR performance was improved over early integrated audiovisual, but falls below visual only at 10dB.
+The results in Figure 6 show that for low SNR late integration gives poor results compared to audio alone, this is due to the visual classifier, by this confidence measure, being confidently wrong on several occasions.
+At higher SNR performance is improved over early integrated audiovisual, but falls below visual only at 10dB.

-Figure 5: Late integration results.
+Figure 6: Late integration results.